10 September 2019

 The States of Guernsey has launched a 12-week public consultation process into its proposed multi-ground discrimination legislation and Jersey's redundancy payment maximum will rise after new statistics published by Statistics Jersey.

 Guernsey's Committee for Employment & Social Security are currently consulting on draft proposals for the further development of Guernsey's discrimination legislation.
-The proposals are out for consultation until 30 September 2019 and can be found here.
+The proposals are out for consultation until 30 September 2019.

 Article 60C of the Employment (Jersey) Law 2003 provides for redundancy payments to be made to qualifying employees at the rate of a week's pay per completed year of employment.
 The maximum weekly wage for the purposes of calculating redundancy payments is the mean average weekly earnings published by Statistics Jersey (the States of Jersey Statistics Unit) from time to time.

-Statistics Jersey published revised figures for Jersey's mean average earnings on 23 August 2019 (see here).
+Statistics Jersey published revised figures for Jersey's mean average earnings on 23 August 2019.

 As at June 2019, Jersey's mean average weekly earnings for full-time equivalent employees was £770 per week.
 The new maximum has effect a month after publication of the new figures.